 Pathology sits at the cusp of basic and clinical sciences.
 This unique position allows us to contribute in an important and meaningful manner to clinical care through the provision of timely and accurate diagnoses as well as laboratory testing results.
-At the same time investigative approaches within the department seek to further define our understanding of disease processes, paving the way for therapeutic interventions.
+At the same time, investigative approaches within the department seek to further define our understanding of disease processes, paving the way for therapeutic interventions.

 The Department of Pathology’s faculty received approximately $10 million in NIH funding primarily through investigators in Augusta University's Center for Biotechnology and Genomic Medicine (CBGM) and the Cancer Center.
-These and other faculty who maintain primary academic appointments within the Department of Pathology substantially enhance the department’s research endeavor.
+These and other faculty, who maintain primary academic appointments within the Department of Pathology, substantially enhance the department’s research endeavor.
 Our clinical faculty are also engaged in correlative and translational research, providing opportunities for medical student and residents.
 Additionally the Department also serves as a central repository for a statewide network, the BioRepository Alliance of Georgia for Oncology (BRAG-Onc).
 BRAG-Onc currently consists of eleven contributing institutions in Georgia, with MCG as its leading and coordinating hub.

-The Department of Pathology at at Medical College of Georgia, Augusta University thus plays a key role in education and research while providing vital diagnostic and clinical consultative services throughout the state.
-I invite you to explore other areas of this website, or come and visit us to get a firsthand look at our department and meet with our faculty, staff and trainees.
+The Department of Pathology at Medical College of Georgia, Augusta University thus plays a key role in education and research while providing vital diagnostic and clinical consultative services throughout the state.
+I invite you to explore other areas of this website, or come and visit us to get a firsthand look at our department and meet with our faculty, staff, and trainees.